bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 ````

+Note that lines in the input file must be shorter than 128 kB.

 ## Using the Multiline-Json Extractor

 There is a limitation with the approach above, if you have very long JSON documents in the rows.
 You can hit either the 128kB [limit](https://feedback.azure.com/forums/327234-data-lake/suggestions/13416093-usql-string-data-type-has-a-size-limit-of-128kb) of `string` typed columns or the 4MB limit of row size in the output of the first, text-based extractor.
-In this case, you can use MultiLineJsonExtractor, which has the following key capabilities:
+In this case, you can use `MultiLineJsonExtractor` - a derived type of `JsonExtractor`, which has the following key capabilities:

 - handles line splitting using the user-supplied delimiter
 - processes lines in parallel
-- uses the column compression feature of its parent, JsonExtractor, to store compressed JSON fragments in `byte[]` typed columns for further processing
+- can use the features of `JsonExtractor`: compressed byte array columns,  skip malformed JSON objects, number of documents to parse

 First, we create a table to hold all extracted data, some parts in compressed form.